Zerodha logo

 3. Click on New alert.

-A notification is received on the Kite web or app along with an email when the alert is triggered.
-To learn more, see How will I be notified if a Kite alert is triggered?
+You will receive a notification on Kite web or app along with an email when your alert is triggered.

-• Kite alerts are free, and there are no additional charges.
+• Kite alerts are free, and Zerodha does not charge additional fees.

 • The advanced alerts feature is currently unavailable.